adrienjoly/adrienjoly.github.io/slides/testing/slides.md

 - I chose this alternative order on purpose, to display the most contrasting first, and then dig into the less obvious one

 ---
-class: dbl-size, middle, center
+class: dbl-size, middle

 # 🐜  Unit testing

-- Goal: every pure function is reliable
+- Goal: the system's (pure) functions are reliable
-- Numerous, simple to write, fast to run
+- How: expected outputs for each provided input
-- How: expect outputs for each provided input
+- Characteristics: simple to write, fast to run

 ???